 How Often Should You Replace Makeup Brushes?

-Depending on the quality of the materials and the way you take care of your brushes, their lifespan may vary significantly.
+Depending on the quality of the materials and how you care for your brushes, their lifespan may vary significantly.

 How Often Should You Clean Your Makeup Brushes?

-When we talk about how often you should replace your makeup brushes, we can’t ignore the biggest factor that affects them: cleaning.
+When we talk about how often you should replace your makeup brushes, we can’t ignore the most significant factor that affects them: cleaning.

 This is why it’s so important to keep your brushes clean – your skin will thank you for it!